cerb/cerb.github.io/_posts/2017/02/2017-02-27-Email-host-autocomplete.md

 ---
+title: 'Tip: Autocomplete an email address by host'
+excerpt: When autocompleting an email address, you can start your search with @ to filter by the hostname first.
+summary: This page provides a tip for efficiently autocompleting email addresses by focusing on the hostname.
+It explains how users can start their search with an `@` symbol to filter email addresses by the domain, which is particularly useful when the exact beginning of the email address is uncertain.
+The example given demonstrates how to find a contact at Twinton University by starting the search with `@twin`, and further refines the search by including the first letter of the mailbox, such as `j*@twin`.
 layout: post
-title: "Tip: Autocomplete an email address by host"
-excerpt: When autocompleting an email address, you can start your search with @ to filter by the hostname first.
 author: The Cerb Team
-date: 2017-02-27 14:35:00 -0700
+date: "2017-02-27 14:35:00 -0700"
 permalink: /tips/autocomplete-email-by-host/
 tags: cerb tips mailbag
 ---